dfinity/ic-burp-extension/README.md

 3. Open the tool to which the request was sent (Repeater in the example)
 ![Request in Repeater](pics/quickstart-sending-requests-repeater-prepare.png)
-The headers in line 17-19 were added by the extension. `X-Ic-Decoded` is just a marker that is used to decide if a message needs to be encoded before sending (no need to change this). `X-Ic-Sign-Identity` and `X-Ic-Frontend-Hostname` control the signing behavior: In the example the principal that is derived from the II anchor `2143428` under hostname `https://nns.ic0.app` is used, i.e., the principal that this II anchor has in the NNS Dapp.
+The headers in line 17-19 were added by the extension. `X-Ic-Decoded` is just a marker that is used to decide if a message needs to be encoded before sending (no need to change this). `X-Ic-Sign-Identity` and `X-Ic-Frontend-Hostname` control the signing behavior: In the example, the principal that is derived from the II anchor `2143428` under hostname `https://nns.ic0.app` is used, i.e., the principal that this II anchor has in the NNS Dapp.
 The extension has selected these values because the original request was also signed by this principal.
-They can be changed before the request is sent, however it must be ensured that a passkey was registered for the used II anchor (see [II management](#managing-internet-identities)).
+They can be changed before the request is sent.
+To change the Identity, it must be ensured that a passkey was registered for the used II anchor (see [II management](#managing-internet-identities)).
 If the request should not be signed, i.e., the sender should be the anonymous principal, the value `anonymous` can be used for `X-Ic-Sign-Identity`.
+Do not change the `X-Ic-Frontend-Hostname` unless you understand [II principal derivation](https://internetcomputer.org/docs/current/references/ii-spec/#the-get_principal-query-method).
 Note that all three headers are removed before the message is sent to the IC.

 4. (Optional) Adjust the signing headers.
 5. (Optional) Adjust the message.
 In the example the `rename_sub_account` method of the NNS canister is called, which renames the NNS Dapp wallet of the user to the name `My Wallet` in the original request.
 We will inject the `<h1>` HTML tag into the wallet name to test if this gets rendered by the NNS Dapp frontend.
 6. Hit the send button and wait for the reply.
-In the case of a `call` request, the extension will automatically call `read_state` until the reply is available and provide the decoded candid response as the response body in Burp:
+In the case of a `call` request, the extension will automatically call `read_state` until the [reply is available](https://internetcomputer.org/docs/current/references/ic-interface-spec#http-call) and provide the decoded candid response as the response body in Burp:
 ![Request and Response in Repeater](pics/quickstart-sending-requests-repeater-send.png "Request and Response in Repeater")